AndrewHuntington/business-card/README.md

 - Implement Japanese support
 - Implement Spanish support (maybe)
 - Create a QR code to easily share my card with smartphone users
+- The tests could be better, but I don't know if I'll get back to them